jonkelleyatrackspace/ops_api/README.md

    - not_tags: only those extensions which do no have *ANY* of the tags will be returned
    - any_tags: extensions that match *ANY* tags will be returned

-### Get Information about an extension
+### Get help on specific extension

-This will return the help parameters, description, and other data about an extension.
+This will return config block metadata for one specific extension.
+Note the rarely used OPTIONS http method.

     OPTIONS /extensions/{extension_name}

-### Run a extension
+### Trigger an extension

 You would execute POST data to an extension and return results with

     POST /extensions/{extension_name}

+You would execute GET to an extension to just read data from it.

+    GET /extensions/{extension_name}

 ### Reload the extension directories

-This request will reload updates to code in the extensions
+This will reload config and extension code from disk without restarting.

     POST /reload